Arthy000/gherkin-testcafe/README.md

 Please make sure __not__ to install `@types/cucumber`!
 `gherkin-testcafe` will provide types for the `cucumber` module.

-Unfortunately, you cannot define your custom parameter types registry file in typescript or with ESnext features.
+Unfortunately, you cannot define your custom parameter types registry file in Typescript or with ESnext features.

 ## Contributing